fullstacknator/dom-group-5/www/public/group-5/README.md

 ## 🔆 What kind of information you are comfortable sharing within the class and publicly.

 - Only what I authorize explicitly by written.
+- Name
+- Age
+- E-mail
-- ❓
+- Phone number
 -
 -
+- ❓

 ## 🔆 How do you learn better?

 1. Learning by doing.
+Practicing with code that the teacher sends out.
+For example using webpages that teach coding (w3schools, Codecademy).
+2. Discussing in groups.
-2. Learning by Listening.
+3. Learning by Listening.
-3. Learning by Watching.
+4. Learning by Watching youtube and student collegues.
-4. ❓
+5. ❓

 ## 🔆 What time are you more productive?